objektwerks/python/README.md

 Warning
 -------
->Using pydantic and fastapi is problematic.
-Installs work.
+>Using ***expression, fastapi, pydantic, requests*** is problematic!

+>Installs work.
 Yet imports don't always work.
-Yet scripts work!
+Yet scripts may work!

 >Mypy and Pylance might be part of the problem.
 Because pip3 install and upgrade of dependencies works!